 The best overall response is the best response recorded from the start of treatment until the end of treatment.

-The objective response rate is the sum of the CR rate and the PR rate, where CR is 100% reduction in target lesion size or complete tumor disappearance and PR is a ≥30% reduction in the sum of target lesion diameter.
+The overall response rate is the sum of the CR rate and the PR rate, where CR is 100% reduction in target lesion size or complete tumor disappearance and PR is a ≥30% reduction in the sum of target lesion diameter.

 Javle M, Kelley RK, Roychowdhury S, et al. A phase II study of infigratinib (BGJ398), an FGFR-selective tyrosine kinase inhibitor (TKI), in patients with previously-treated advanced cholangiocarcinoma containing FGFR2 fusions.
 Poster presented at: ESMO 2018 Congress; October 19-23, 2018; Munich, Germany.